 Financial Markets for Beginners

-Whether you are taking your first baby steps to financial literacy or just diving into the world of investing, it is to learn.
+Whether you are taking your first steps to financial literacy or just diving into the world of investing, it is important to learn.
 This means reading a few books and perhaps even taking some courses.
 Here are some of my articles that I feel would be useful in this process of education:

 - Rich Dad, Poor Dad: One of the foundational books on financial literacy along with its very valuable and underappreciated board game Cashflow 101.